tigera/docs/calico-enterprise/getting-started/install-on-clusters/kubernetes/quickstart.mdx

 #### Install Kubernetes

-1. {% include open-new-window.html text='Follow the Kubernetes instructions to install kubeadm' url='https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/install-kubeadm/' %}
+1. {% include open-new-window.html text='Follow the Kubernetes instructions to install kubeadm' url='https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/install-kubeadm/' %}.
+For a compatible version for this release, see [Support and compatibility]({{site.baseurl}}/getting-started/compatibility#kubernetes-kubeadm).

-   > **Note**: After installing kubeadm, do not power down or restart the host.
+   >**Note**: After installing kubeadm, do not power down or restart the host.
 Instead, continue directly to the next step.
    {: .alert .alert-info}